Tips for managing your money when you’re visually impaired

 For more tips in all areas of living with sight loss do visit our ‘Henshaws Life Hacks‘ page.

-This blog was originally posted in November 2016, and was updated to contain up-to-date information in July 2018.Add blog to library
+This blog was originally posted in November 2016, and was updated to contain up-to-date information in July 2018.Log in or register to download

 We can't do it without you

 Henshaws rely on voluntary donations; our work just wouldn’t be possible without people like you.
 Your support empowers local people living with sight loss and a range of other disabilities to increase their independence, achieve their dreams, and go beyond expectations.